jithinjosejacob/leonardo-set-challenge/README.md

 Main container with START TO CREATE button has been placed multiple times in the DOM and both are hidden

-This could be a frontend issue , where this layout is repeated, need to check with frontend devs.
+This could be a frontend issue , where this layout is repeated and hidden, need to check with frontend devs.

 I am able to implement one block of Given When Then only because of above issue.